vfp9/intl/readme.md

 ### `SET NOCPTRANS TO [Field1 [, Field2 ...]]`

-`SET NOCPTRANS` prevents translation to a different code page for selected fields in an open table.
+`SET NOCPTRANS` prevents translation to a different 代码页 for selected fields in an open table.

 Issue `SET NOCPTRANS TO` without a set of fields to return to the default